Vision Casting Meaning in Business with the Best Vision Casting Examples

 • Become a top-tier employer where people have the opportunity to become the future of the company

-WE ROCK!!!
+WE ROCK!

 Result: Just a few short weeks after sharing the newly formed vision (which also consisted of these 22 supervisors understanding how to “lead” people toward that vision), the energy within the plant was in hyper-mode.
 Improvements to the plant floor spontaneously started emerging from front-line operators without being asked.
-Quality issues had plagued this company, yet within just a few short months, major strides had been made toward their new quality targets.
+Quality issues had plagued this company, yet within just a few short months, significant strides had been made toward their new quality targets.
 Silo mentality had ruled this company; in just a few weeks, cross-functional teams were formed, and solutions to age-old problems were being jointly created.
 People were learning how to talk to each other.
-They were learning that the company was a ‘system’ vs. merely being ‘component parts.’
+They realized the company was a ‘system’ vs. merely being ‘component parts.’
 As one supervisor noted, “I’m watching my people do things like paint a wall that’s all chipped up, or get with someone else in the plant to solve an age-old problem, or rearranging a work area so we can enhance our Lean efforts.
 I’ve never seen such pride in this plant.
 In fact, the whole Lean efficiency journey has been like pulling teeth.
 But not anymore.
 This is amazing."

 And finally…